Asymptotic freedom, lost: Complex conformal field theory in the two-dimensional $O(N>2)$ nonlinear sigma model and its realization in Heisenberg spin chains

 Using exact diagonalization on a periodic chain of length $L=14$, and a gradient descent method to find the location of a finite-size critical point with optimal finite size convergence, we find a complex conjugate pair of critical points at

 We focus on the point $(J_2,K)_{+}$ in the rest of the Letter, which realizes the $c_+$ branch in Eq.~(\ref{eq:c}).
 At that point, the low-energy spectrum, see Fig.~\ref{fig:spectrum}, displays primary and descendant states in close agreement with the CCFT predictions.
 Specifically, Fig.~\ref{fig:spectrum}(a) shows the finite-size estimates of the scaling dimensions, calculated as rescaled energy gaps $\Delta E / (2\pi v/L)$, with $\Delta E = E - E_g$ \cite{Cardy_1984}.
 The ground state, with energy $E_g$, is defined as the eigenvalue with the smallest real part \footnote{Strictly speaking, depending on the value of $\mathrm{Arg}[v]$ another primary could have been the state with the lowest real part of the energy, but this does not happen for the value of $v$ we found.}.
-The value of the velocity was obtained numerically $v = 0.796-1.03i$ (see End Matter).
-As expected for a critical state, the entanglement of the ground state grows logarithmically with subsytem size, and the extracted central charge agrees well with the prediction: $c = 1.529 -0.161i$ within $2\%$ of the predicted value $c_+ = 1.51 - 0.158i$ (see End Matter for more details).
+The value of the velocity was obtained numerically $v = 0.796-1.03i$ (see \Ch{the Supplemental Material (SM)~\cite{SupplementalMaterials}}).
+As expected for a critical state, the entanglement of the ground state grows logarithmically with subsystem size, and the extracted central charge agrees well with the prediction: $c = 1.529 -0.161i$ within $2\%$ of the predicted value $c_+ = 1.51 - 0.158i$ (see \Ch{the End Matter and SM~\cite{SupplementalMaterials} for details of the central charge calculation and verification of its consistency with the finite-size scaling of the ground-state energy).}

 \emph{Identification of CFT operators.}--- Each eigenstate has a well-defined lattice momentum $k$ and $O(3)$ spin quantum number $S$.
 The first singlet ($S=0$) excited state in the $k=0$ sector is identified with $\epsilon$, the energy operator of the NLSM.
 The corresponding scaling dimension governs the spiral flow of $g$ around the fixed point, according to $ g -g_c \sim L^{2 - \Delta_\epsilon}$.
 We find a good agreement between the Coulomb gas prediction $\Delta_\epsilon \approx 1.66 - 1.12i$ and our numerically obtained value of $\ 1.67 - 1.1i$.
 We also find good agreement for the stress tensor, labeled $T$, with predicted scaling dimension $\Delta_T = 2$ at $S=0$ and $k=\pm 4\pi/L$, and the $O(N)$ current, labeled $J$, with predicted scaling dimension $\Delta_J = 1$ at $S=1$ and $k=\pm 2\pi/L$ (see Fig.~\ref{fig:spectrum}(d)).